 The “Mountain Quail” is a New World Quail as Well.

-The Moutain Quail can be found in the mountainous areas of California and Oregon and some part of Nevada and are the largest native quail species in the U.S. weighing between 6.7 and 9.2 ounces.
+The Moutain Quail can be found in the mountainous areas of California and Oregon and some parts of Nevada and are the largest native quail species in the U.S. weighing between 6.7 and 9.2 ounces.

 All of the bulleted points for the Bobwhite are true for the Mountain Quail as well.
 And they are not for a beginner quail keeper.
 But there are several very important distinctions.